Who are the Habitat III major players?

-The Habitat III Secretariat is the official coordinating body for the conference.
-It receives and analyzes reports being prepared for the Habitat process at both the national and regional level.
-The Secretariat also prepares for major events like PrepComs (preparatory committees) and liaises with civil society and other U. N. agencies.
+The Habitat III Secretariat was the official coordinating body for the conference.
+It received and analyzed reports being prepared for the Habitat process at both the national and regional level.
+The Secretariat also prepared for major events like PrepComs (preparatory committees), and liaised with civil society and other U. N. agencies.

-It is important to note, however, that Habitat III is a U. N.-wide conference.
-Thus, there is a clear institutional separation between UN-Habitat and the Habitat III Secretariat for the duration of the run-up to Habitat III.
+It is important to note, however, that Habitat III was a U. N.-wide conference.
+Thus, there was a clear institutional separation between UN-Habitat and the Habitat III Secretariat for the duration of the run-up to Habitat III.

-So, the Habitat III Secretariat is in charge?
+So, the Habitat III Secretariat was in charge?

-Selected for geographic balance, the 10 members of the Bureau are Chad, Chile, Czech Republic, Ecuador, France, Germany, Indonesia, Senegal, Slovakia, and the United Arab Emirates.
+Selected for geographic balance, the 10 members of the Bureau were Chad, Chile, Czech Republic, Ecuador, France, Germany, Indonesia, Senegal, Slovakia, and the United Arab Emirates.

-Ecuador, as both co-chair and host of the conference, is also an important player, and is represented by the country’s minister of housing and urban development, María Duarte.
+Ecuador, as both co-chair and host of the conference, was also an important player, and was represented by the country’s minister of housing and urban development, María Duarte.

-What other member states are focusing on Habitat III?
+What other member states were focusing on Habitat III?

-Indonesia will host the third PrepCom, in July 2016, a responsibility that puts the country at the forefront of engaged member states.
-Sweden and Singapore, as co-chairs of the Friends of Cities Group within the U. N. that pushed for Sustainable Development Goal 11, the urban SDG, also have a vested interest in Habitat III.
-Sweden in particular has financed several preparatory meetings.
+Indonesia hosted the third PrepCom, in July 2016, a responsibility that put the country at the forefront of engaged member states.
+Sweden and Singapore, as co-chairs of the Friends of Cities Group within the U. N. that pushed for Sustainable Development Goal 11, the urban SDG, also had a vested interest in Habitat III.
+Sweden in particular financed several preparatory meetings.

-Other member states of note that are not on the Bureau include Canada, Israel, Nigeria, South Africa and Spain, all of whom are hosting regional or thematic meetings ahead of the Habitat III conference.
-Mexico is hosting both a regional and a thematic meeting, making it the leading Latin American player in addition to Ecuador.
+Other member states of note that were not on the Bureau included Canada, Israel, Nigeria, South Africa and Spain, all of whom hosted regional or thematic meetings ahead of the Habitat III conference.
+Mexico hosted both a regional and a thematic meeting, making it the leading Latin American player in addition to Ecuador.

-For the privilege of hosting such a meeting, governments contribute between USD 500,000 and USD 1 million to the Habitat III Trust Fund — a definite sign that next year’s conference has gotten their attention.
-France, Germany, Indonesia, Kenya, Slovakia and Spain have all made voluntary contributions to this fund.
+For the privilege of hosting such a meeting, governments contributed between USD 500,000 and USD 1 million to the Habitat III Trust Fund — a definite sign that next year’s conference has gotten their attention.
+France, Germany, Indonesia, Kenya, Slovakia and Spain all made voluntary contributions to this fund.

-Urban areas are at the heart of the matter for the New Urban Agenda, and understandably they expect to play a role in the conference.
-Several cities have stepped up to host key meetings, an indication that they may send delegations to Habitat III.
-These include Barcelona, Guadalajara, Johannesburg, Mexico City, Montréal and Tel Aviv.
+Urban areas are at the heart of the matter for the New Urban Agenda, and understandably they expected to play a role in the conference.
+Several cities stepped up to host key meetings, including Barcelona, Guadalajara, Johannesburg, Mexico City, Montréal and Tel Aviv.

-Other than UN-Habitat, which U. N. agencies will step up for Habitat III?
+Other than UN-Habitat, which U. N. agencies stepped up for Habitat III?